-- 1. In the Content Editor, edit the appropriate validation rules definition item as described in the following sections. - 2.
-In the Validation section, in the Workflow field, select validation rules.
+- 1. In the Content Editor, select the appropriate validation rules definition item as described in the following sections. - 2.
+In the Content Editor, in the Validation section, in the Workflow field, select validation rules.

 4.4.5 How to Create a Workflow Command or State Validation Action